clevyr/kubedb/docs/kubedb_dump.md

   -h, --help                            help for dump
-      --if-exists                       Use IF EXISTS when dropping objects (default true) --job-pod-labels stringToString   Pod labels to add to the job (default []) --no-job                          Database commands will be run in the database pod instead of a dedicated job -O, --no-owner                        Skip restoration of object ownership in plain-text format (default true) --opts string                     Additional options to pass to the database client command -p, --password string                 Database password (default discovered)
+      --if-exists                       Use IF EXISTS when dropping objects (default true) --job-pod-labels stringToString   Pod labels to add to the job (default []) -O, --no-owner                        Skip restoration of object ownership in plain-text format (default true) --opts string                     Additional options to pass to the database client command -p, --password string                 Database password (default discovered)